MiguelJG-Code/MiguelJG-Code.github.io/project-one/README.md

 1.Project Name: Foursight Car Rental

    We were given a task to find a way to implement Barcode reader, Qr generator, and sents email.
-So we decided to maake a car rental
+So we decided to maake a car rental.

 2. What it does